Skyline

 A skyline is the outline or shape viewed near the horizon.
 It can be created by a city's overall structure, or by human intervention in a rural setting, or in nature that is formed where the sky meets buildings or the land.

 City skylines serve as a pseudo-fingerprint as no two skylines are alike.
 For this reason, news and sports programs, television shows, and movies often display the skyline of a city to set a location.
-The term The Sky Line of New York City was first introduced in 1896, when it was the title of a color lithograph by Charles Graham for the color supplement of the New York Journal.
+The term The Sky Line of New York City was introduced in 1896, when it was the title of a color lithograph by Charles Graham for the color supplement of the New York Journal.
 Paul D. Spreiregen, FAIA, has called a [city] skyline "a physical representation [of a city's] facts of life ... a potential work of art ... its collective vista."

 Features

 High-rise buildings

 High-rise buildings, including skyscrapers, are the fundamental feature of urban skylines.
 Both contours and cladding (brick or glass) make an impact on the overall appearance of a skyline.